The History of the

 In the Spring of 2001 the department voted to purchase the lot next to the fire station for future expansion.

 In 2002 the department received a grant for $32,400 from the FEMA Assistance to Firefighters grant to purchase new turnout gear for every member.
-The order was placed and the new gear is expected by the end of September 2003.
+The order was placed; the new gear was received, and placed into service at the end of September 2003.

 With our brush truck approaching 25 years old and starting to have some maintenance issues, the department decided to form a truck committee to pursue the replacement.
 We decided on a diesel pick-up with a slide-in unit with class "A" foam capabilities.
 The 2003 truck was purchased from the local Chevrolet dealer.
 We then sent out specs for bids on the skid unit and other compartments.
 Slagle's Fire Equipment submitted the low bid.
 The truck was placed in service the fall of 2003.